bertramdev/happyapps-apidoc/source/includes/_checks.md

 }
 ```

-This endpoint can be used to toggle the mute state of a Check.
+This endpoint can be used to toggle the mute state of a check on and off.

 ### HTTP Request